Ted Schulz

-Theodore James Schulz (born October 29, 1959) is an American professional golfer who has played on the PGA Tour, Nationwide Tour and Champions Tour.
+Theodore James Schulz (born October 29, 1959) is an American professional golfer who has played on the PGA Tour, Nationwide Tour, and Champions Tour.

+Early life and amateur career

-Schulz was born, raised and has lived his entire life in Louisville, Kentucky.
-He attended the University of Louisville from 1977 to 1981, and was a member of the golf team.
-He joined the PGA Tour in 1984.
+Schulz was born, raised, and has lived his entire life in Louisville, Kentucky.
+He attended the University of Louisville from 1977 to 1981 and was a member of the golf team.

+Professional career

-Schulz has 15 top-10 finishes in PGA Tour events including two wins.
+In 1984, Schulz joined the PGA Tour.
+He has 15 top-10 finishes in PGA Tour events including two wins.
 His career year was 1991 when he had five top-10 finishes including a win at the Nissan Los Angeles Open, and finished 29th on the money list.
 His best finish in a major championship was T6 at the 1992 Masters Tournament.
 Schulz lost his Tour card in 1994.
 After that he played mostly in Nationwide Tour events, where his best finish is a T-13 at the 1995 NIKE Central Georgia Open.

 Schulz became eligible to compete on the Champions Tour at the start of the 2010 season, and scored his first victory on the senior circuit at the Home Care & Hospice First Tee Open at Pebble Beach in September of that year.

+Schulz volunteers as an assistant golf coach at the University of Louisville.

+Personal life

+Schulz and his wife Diane have three children.